 - Observe what shows itself: Notice what emerges in how others bring you into being (recreate you).

-Wholeness: Embody the Field to Dissolve the Fragmented Self
+Wholeness: Embody the Field

 Developing intention and cultivating openness allows for interdependent awareness that embodies the field of listening.
 As we experience wholeness, we begin to dissolve barriers, identities, and the fragmented self.
 We witness all forms and dissolve binary thoughts into unfolding wholes.